jiokeokwuosa/threejs-frontend/README.md

 # 3D Display

 ## Interface requirements:
-The user interface should be made up of 3 sections: the header, the 3D viewer and sidebar.
 - The header is made up of static content: a logo and a title.
 - The 3D viewer displays randomly placed and randomly coloured 3D cubes for each starship
 - The sidebar displays a list of starships and the number of times the corresponding geometry was clicked on in the 3D viewer
-- You should only consider starships containing `wing` in their name (Y-wing, X-wing, A-wing, B-wing, T-70 X-wing fighter and V-wing at the time of writing).
-The application       should query the SWAPI API (https://swapi.dev/) for all starships and filter for the ones containing `wing` in their name.
 - Hovering on a 3D cube in the 3D viewer should highlight the corresponding name in the sidebar list
 - Clicking on a 3D cube  in the 3D viewer should increment the corresponding value in the sidebar list
 - The values displayed in the sidebar should be persisted in a mongo database and used as initial values when refreshing or relaunching the application
-- Cooler fleet visualization objects (something other than boring cubes)
 - More functionality than the bare minimum (Shadows,Animation,Orbital controls)
 - Unit testing and relevant documentation